Optical-to-Near-Infrared Simultaneous Observations for the Hot Uranus GJ3470b: A Hint for Cloud-free Atmosphere: DATA REDUCTION

+In Figure \ref{fig:fittedlc_isle}, the best-fit transit model for the light curve corrected with the $\{{\bf X}\}$ = $\{z, dx, dy\}$ model is plotted.
 The derived best-fit values and uncertainties of $R_p/R_s$, $a/R_s$, and $T_\mathrm{c}$, as well as the $\chi^2$ values are listed in Table \ref{tbl:amoeba}.
 While the $\chi^2$ value for the $\{{\bf X}\}$ = $\{z\}$ model is relatively large as expected, those for the other three models of $\{z, dx, dy\}$, $\{z, t, dx, dy\}$, and $\{t, t^2, dx, dy\}$ are very close to each other.
 However, the $R_p/R_s$ values for these three models are slightly different, with the largest difference of 0.00081 between $\{z, dx, dy\}$ and $\{t, t^2, dx, dy\}$, which is comparable to the 1-$\sigma$ uncertainties of $R_p/R_s$.
-Therefore, we consider this discrepancy as a systematic error in $R_p/R_s$, and will be taken into account in the study of wavelength dependency of $R_p/R_s$ discussed in Section \ref{sec:radius_ratio}.
+Therefore, we consider this discrepancy to be a systematic error in $R_p/R_s$ and take it into account in the study of the wavelength dependency of $R_p/R_s$ discussed in Section \ref{sec:radius_ratio}.
 On the other hand, the baseline-model dependences on $a/R_s$, $b$, and $T_\mathrm{c}$ are negligible compared to their 1-$\sigma$ uncertainties.

+In addition, in order to estimate the significance of time-correlated (red) noise in the light curve, which can arise from factors such as short-term stellar variability and changing atmospheric conditions \citep{2006MNRAS.373..231P}, we estimate the red noise factor $\beta$ by using the ''time-average" method according to \citet{2008ApJ...683.1076W}.
+Namely, first, the residual light curve is binned into $M$ bins by averaging every $N$ data point, in order to calculate the standard deviation of the $M$ bins, $\sigma_{N, \mathrm{obs}}$.
+Subsequently, $\beta$ is calculated by dividing $\sigma_{N, \mathrm{obs}}$ by $\sigma_{N, \mathrm{exp}} \equiv \sigma_1 \sqrt{M/N(M-1)}$, where $\sigma_1$ is the standard deviation of the unbinned residual light curve.
+As a result, we find that $\beta$ does not exceed unity for $N=4$ to 15, indicating that the red noise is negligible for the $J$-band light curve.